operator-framework/operator-sdk/doc/proposals/images-subspec.md

 - Allows for out of band updates of the underlying images.
 - Registry information for the images can easily be overridden to point at private registries.
-- Provides some standardization to the operator CRD pattern.
+- Provides some (potential) standardization to the CRD.

 ## Goals

 - Provide an easy mechanism of defining and overriding images and related image information (like pull secrets).
-- Ensure the operators respect overridden images.
 - Increase transparency with what operators are installing.
+- Simple, reusable specs to build operators; similar to PodSpec in Kubernetes.

 ### Non-Goals

 - OLM management of the images spec is not in this proposal.
 - Mapping/re-mapping other container values (ports, etc.).
+- Additional pod information, like env vars.

 ## Proposal